protoloft/klipper_z_calibration/README.md

 probed on the bed.
 But, if the "bed_xy_position" is not configured and there is no bed mesh or relative reference index, this parameter becomes mandatory.

+The "BED_POSITION" argument overrules any configured bed position.

 If the probe is not attached to the print head, it will abort the calibration process (if configured normally closed).
 So, macros can help here to attach and detach the probe like
 this: